Call for Pilot Project Proposals

 Applicants should submit:

-- Project Proposal - (a.) cover page with project title, investigators' names and affiliations, and an abstract up to 350 words; (b.) a 3 to 4-page proposal, (c.) references, and (d.) protection of human subjects plans.
+- Project Proposal - (a.) cover page with project title, investigators' names and affiliations, and an abstract up to 350 words; (b.) a 3 to 4-page proposal, (c.) references, (d.)
+Protection of Human Subjects Plan, and (e.)
+Data and Safety Monitoring Plan..
 The 3 to 4-page body of the proposal should include specific aims, background and significance, innovation, study design, a description of the intervention, proposed measures, sample and sample size justification, analytic plan, and potential for future publications, products and independent funding.
+Please include a Protection of human subjects plan (Guidelines for the Protection of Human Subjects Plan) and Data and Safety Monitoring Plan (NIA/BSR DSMP Template (docx) and DSMP Requirements Checklist (docx)).
+Some clinical trials may require a Data and Safety Monitoring Board (DSMB), if so please refer to the Sample DSMB Charter (docx) .
+To determine if your proposed study requires a DSMB, please consult the DSMP Decision Tree (docx).
 Please use Arial size 11 font and 1/2 inch (.5) margins all around with single spacing.
 The project proposal should also acknowledge and fit within the NIA Stage Model.

 - A biosketch on the newest NIH form (docx) [Download a sample of the biosketch (.docx)].
 Include biosketches for all investigators as well as the name, highest degree, institution, address, phone number, and email address of each co-investigator in one pdf file for submission.